Why Vote YES on 2L?

 Reasons to support ballot measure 2L:

-- Passage of 2L allows Boulder to finish gathering essential cost information.
-These estimates will be used in final economic modeling within the next several years, and help voters decide whether we should borrow money to launch the utility.
-(A “Yes” vote on 2017 ballot measure 2O would add this requirement to the Charter.
+- Passage of 2L will allow Boulder to finish gathering essential cost information, including the costs of purchasing and separating the electric grid.
+These estimates will be used in final economic modeling, and help voters decide whether we should borrow money to launch the utility.
+(A “Yes” vote on 2017 ballot measure 2O would add this requirement to the Charter).

 - “Yes” on 2L means that Boulder can take advantage of the recent Public Utilities Commission decision which – despite media reports to the contrary – gives Boulder a well-defined “path forward,” and a viable process to separate its grid system from Xcel’s.

 - “Yes” on 2L means that Boulder and Xcel can negotiate their separation in the most promising environment yet, within a 90-day, PUC imposed deadline.